rakiya30/Analysing-International-Students-Mental-Health/README.md

 3. Does longer stay reduce stress or improve social connections?
 The data showed that longer stay reduces stress with 10 years being the highest stay with an average stress level of 50.
+Interestigly longer stay also accounts for the highest level of depression within the dataset.

 SELECT stay AS total_stay_in_host_country,